girishkadambari/custom-editor/README.md

 - Custom formatting and dynamic suggestions
 - Integration with Tailwind CSS for styling
-- Easy-to-extend with additional features and custom data
+- Easy to extend with additional features and custom data

 ## Prerequisites